Terms and Conditions

 - Two to four weeks prior to the start date of the course – 50% of the course fee retained

-8.1 On occasion, unforeseen circumstances may require us to cancel a course.
-In such circumstances, you will be given as much notice as possible and either a free transfer to another course date or a full refund of fees paid.
+9.1 On occasion, unforeseen circumstances may require us to postpone a course.
+In such circumstances, you will be given as much notice as possible and a free transfer to another course.

-11.3 As an individual, you have a right under the Data Protection Act 1998 to obtain information from us, including a description of the data that we hold on you.
-Should you have any queries concerning this right, please contact Martek Drones Ltd ), 1.10 Platform, New Station Street, Leeds, LS1 4JB.
+12.3 As an individual, you have a right under the Data Protection Act 1998 to obtain information from us, including a description of the data that we hold on you.
+Should you have any queries concerning this right, please contact Martek Drones Ltd ), 1st Floor Phoenix House, 3 South Parade, Leeds, LS1 5QX.